martechagency/overlaycat-order-webhook/README.md

 3. For the first two itens, you can use the .env.example file for reference
 4. Run `npm install` on the functions folders to install all dependencies required
 5. To emulate run `firebase emulators:start --only functions`
-6. On the emulated environment you can send request like the following:
+6. On the emulated environment you can send POST request like the following:
 ```
 {
     "store_id": 1234567,